MeetWithRajat/MTCTAssignmentsSemesterOne/README.md

 </div>

 **Assignment 1 - 2023-09-01 -** Design a system using the tree data-structure to implement a set.
 Also design two functions for union and intersection of two sets.

+**Assignment 2 - 2023-09-22 -** Design an algorithm and then write a program to find the nearest and farthest points for a given N number of 2D points.